Unfair Dismissal Settlement Agreements

 - Dismissal for whistleblowing

-Just because you don’t have one year’s service you are not automatically barred from bringing one of the above claims.
+Just because you don’t have two years’ service, you are not automatically barred from bringing one of the above claims.
 For example if the dismissal is related to discrimination on grounds of sex, race, age, disability, sexual orientation or religious belief, there is no 2 year requirement and no limit on the amount of damages the Tribunal can award for unfair dismissal.

 Top 3 TIPS

 - You need to be employed for at least two years in order to bring a claim for unfair dismissal.

 - When you are unfairly dismissed the time limits are very strict – you only have 3 months to bring a claim in the tribunal.
 This does not get extended by any grievance process.